BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

     [ B ][B][ 0 ][][ 3 ][ 4 ][ 5 ][ 6 ][ 2 ][ 1 ][ B ][ B ][ B ][ B ][ B ][]
           ^      ^
           |______|__ B was split into two parts

+Note that after the rotation, A[first] is indeed <= the first B value that follows it.

-As soon as we find the exact spot where an A block should be, and rotate it into place in the array, we should immediately merge the previous A block with any B values that follow it.
+As soon as we've found the exact spot where an A block should be, and have rotated it into place in the array, we should immediately merge the previous A block with any B values that follow it.
 So, to continue the above example:

     6. find the next A block to move into position
     [ B ][B][ 0 ][][ B ][ 4 ][ 5 ][ 6 ][ 2 ][ 1 ][ 3 ][ B ][ B ][ B ][ B ][]